Service-Design-Studio/1d-final-project-2023-sds-2023-team-08/frontend-webapp/DBS/DBSREADME.md

 Styles - Stores the CSS files that stylize the HTML pages of the app. <br>

 ## Views
 The Views folder stores the templates and files that are responsible for generating the HTML content that is sent to the client's browser.
-In other words, it contains the code for the differnt webpages the app has.
+In other words, it contains the code for the different webpages the app has.

 ## Routes
-The Routes folder stores the Route.js file, which is responsible for routing between the differnt webpages in the app, allowing for navigation between pages upon clicks or other actions.
+The Routes folder stores the Route.js file, which is responsible for routing between the different webpages in the app, allowing for navigation between pages upon clicks or other actions.

 ## Cucumber Features

 .feature folder

 The features folder stores the .feature files that is required for Cucumber testing.
-Each feature file cdescribe the behavior of the software through scenarios.
+Each feature file describe the behavior of the software through scenarios.
 Each scenario outlines a specific use case or test case.
 The purpose of these files are to provide a clear and common understanding of how the software should behave from a functional standpoint.

 Step_defintion folder